Homepage > Education and Learning > Schools > Find a School > School Search

 During the second half of the summer term, we hold transition meetings to ensure that all SEND information is shared with new class teachers, ready for September.
 We also plan in times for staff to meet with their new classes to enable pupils and teachers to begin to get to know each other.
 Individual Learning Plans will be reviewed by current class teachers, updated and then shared with new class teachers and parents/carers ready for September.
 Parents/carers are also invited to meet with new class teachers before September to enable any relevant information to be shared.

 As a school, we work very closely with a range of Outside Agencies who offer support to our pupils with SEND.
-This includes: the Educational Phycologist, the Speech and Language Therapy team, Early Years Forum, Behaviour Support, Autism Service, the Autism Outreach Team, the Child Development Centre, Social Care, Your Emotional Support Service (YESS), CAMHS, Occupational Therapy, Diabetic Nurse, Alternative Provision providers and others.
+This includes: the Educational Psychologist, the Speech and Language Therapy team, Early Years Forum, Behaviour Support, Autism Service, the Autism Inclusion Team, the Child Development Centre, Social Care, Fireworks, CAMHS, Occupational Therapy, Diabetic Nurse, Alternative Provision providers and others.

 Your first point of call would be your child’s class teacher.
 They can be contacted via Class Dojo or by calling the office to arrange an appointment.

-At Gorsemoor Primary School, our SENCo is our Inclusion Lead, Mrs Deeley.
-She can be contacted by either calling the office on: 01543 274788 or emailing senco@gorsemoor.staff.sch.uk
+At Gorsemoor Primary School, our SENDCo is our Inclusion Lead, Mrs Porter.
+She can be contacted by either calling the office on: 01543 274788 or emailing hporter@gorsemoor.staff.sch.uk

-Our SEN Governor Is Mrs Wright who is also the LAC Governor.
-Mrs Deeley, our Inclusion Lead meet at regular times during the year to ensure that the Governors have all our current SEN and LAC information.
+Our SEN Governor Is Mrs L Smith who is also the LAC Governor.
+Mrs Porter, our Inclusion Lead meet at regular times during the year to ensure that the Governors have all our current SEN and LAC information.

 At Gorsemoor Primary school, we pride ourselves on listening to the voice of our pupils to ensure that support is not “done” to a pupil but is part of a collaborative experience.
 In September, teachers take time to get to know the pupils in their class, enabling a connection to be built up.
 This continues throughout the year, ensuring that pupils’ views and feelings are listened to.

-Subject Leads, Phase Leads, the Inclusion Lead and the Safeguarding Lead will also talk to your child throughout the year to gain pupil voice.
+Subject Leads, Assistant Headteachers, the Inclusion Lead and the Safeguarding Lead will also talk to your child throughout the year to gain pupil voice.

 Parents/carers will be informed if there are any vacancies within our Governing Body